Why is it that we seem to need health care the most when the doctor’s office is closed?

 - Access to care near your home or place of work.

-The first Baylor Scott & White Convenient Care Clinic opened its doors on March 28, 2017, in the Oak Cliff area of Dallas, with more clinics slated to open in Arlington, Fort Worth, Frisco and Mansfield.
+The first Baylor Scott & White Convenient Care Clinic opened its doors on March 28, 2017, in the Oak Cliff area of Dallas, followed by locations in Arlington, Fort Worth and Frisco.

 As one of the largest providers of health care in the state of Texas, Baylor Scott & White Health aims to expand access to primary care to meet the needs of patients desiring care that is both affordable and convenient.